Lskrzypc/Cloud_computing_24/README.md

 # Projet : Cloud computing
 API written by Fabien HUITELEC and declarative code of infrastructure (Microsoft Azure) using HCL Terraform.

+## Project Description
+This project involves provisioning a cloud infrastructure on Microsoft Azure and deploying a Python-based API using the FastAPI framework.
+Additionally, it includes a CI/CD pipeline configured with GitHub Actions for automated testing, building, and deployment.

 ## Working group
-The whole project has been written by four persons.
-Feel free to explore this repo, ask us questions but please mention us if you want to use a part of our code (CI/CD or terraform module). :
+The whole project has been developped by four contributors :
 - Louis SKRZYPCZAK (Software engineer, DevOps @Bopizy)
 - Arthur LAFONT (Cybersecurity consultant @Cintamaya)
-- Mélodie COCHET (Cybersecurity consultant @Orange_Cyberdéfense)
+- Mélodie COCHET (Cybersecurity consultant @Orange_Cyberdefense)
 - Alexandra RENOUVIN--DELECOURT (Cybersecurity student @Junia_ISEN)

+Feel free to explore this repository and reach out with any questions.
+If you wish to use any part of our code (CI/CD workflows or Terraform modules), please ensure to mention us appropriately.

 ## Technologies used